+Kent Beauty Oregano.
 Origanum 'Kent Beauty'.
 Tender perennial.
 Deciduous spreading plant has large, showy spikes with pink to purplish bracts.
-Has some flavor but best used as and ornamental.
-Not available until late in the season.
+Has some flavor but best used as an ornamental.

 Rigani (Pot Marjoram).
 Origanum onites.
 In the past, this oregano was often referred to as "Pot Marjoram".
-It is a tender perennial (hardy to about 20°F) with goldengreen leaves and has an aroma like no other, strong but nuanced and with almost no heat when chewed.
+It is a tender perennial (hardy to about 20°F) with golden-green leaves and has an aroma like no other, strong but nuanced and with almost no heat when chewed.
 Upright to about 24 inches.
 The original plant was brought to the U.S. from a Greek island and was distributed by the National Arboretum.
 Rigani means oregano in Greek.